2007-12 Mazda CX-7 problems, fuel economy, engine choices, specs

 2010 Mazda CX-7 inside

 Engine: The turbocharged direct-injected 2.3L MZR DOHC motor has plenty of power but thirsty.
 It's an advanced hi-tech motor, but expect higher repair costs in a long run.
 For the turbocharged engine, premium gasoline is recommended (required for the 2007 model).
+Read also: Should you buy or avoid a turbocharged car?

 The 161-hp non-turbo 2.5L engine shared with Mazda 3 and Mazda 6 has a more conventional design and runs on regular gasoline.
 The 2.5L engine is proven to be reliable and not very expensive to maintain.
 Unfortunately, the 2.5L non-turbo engine is only available in front-wheel drive models.
 Both the 2.3L-turbo and the 2.5L engines have a timing chain; there is no timing belt.